thomasvn/CTF-Writeups/picoCTF2019/pwn-250-overflow2/README.md

 - - - -
 ### TODO:
-- Figure out how to properly pass the arguments
+- Figure out why the stack needed to be set up the way that it was.

-- Is there a way to reset the stack pointer?
-Is mine off?
-- I fail at the fgets() function
+picoCTF{arg5_and_r3turn55897b905}